ulkajs-zz/ulkajs.github.io/src/tutorial/configs.md

 ### plugins

 plugins are described [here](/docs/plugins).
-Later we will be adding some plugins in our portfolio app.
+Later we will be adding some plugins to portfolio site.

 > We will get into pagesPath, templatesPath and contents more on upcoming sections.